NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 serve-expired: *<yes or no>*
     If enabled, Unbound attempts to serve old responses from cache with a TTL of :ref:`serve-expired-reply-ttl:<unbound.conf.serve-expired-reply-ttl>` in
-    the response without waiting for the actual resolution to finish.
-    The actual resolution answer ends up in the cache later on.
+    the response.
+    By default the expired answer will be used after a resolution attempt errored out or is taking more than :ref:`serve-expired-client-timeout:<unbound.conf.serve-expired-client-timeout>`
+    to resolve.

     Default: no